rancher/docs/content/rancher/v2.x/en/upgrades/rollbacks/single-node-rollbacks/_index.md

   - /rancher/v2.x/en/upgrades/single-node-rollbacks
 ---

-If a Rancher upgrade does not complete successfully, you'll have to roll back to the backup you created during [Single Node Upgrade]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrade-scenarios/single-node-upgrade/).
-This rollback restores both your previous version of Rancher and your data.
+If a Rancher upgrade does not complete successfully, you'll have to roll back to your Rancher setup that you were using before [Single Node Upgrade]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrade-scenarios/single-node-upgrade/).
+Rolling back restores:

+- Your previous version of Rancher.
+- Your data backup created before upgrade.

 ## Before You Start